 Dan is a behavioral neuroscientist who studies the neural mechanisms of auditory pattern learning.
 He received his BA in 1999 from Lewis and Clark College and his PhD in 2005 from UC Berkeley where he was an NSF Graduate Research Fellow.
 Working in the lab of Yang Dan, he demonstrated that spike-timing-dependent plasticity could modify visual receptive fields in young rats.
 He worked with Dan Margoliash at the University of Chicago as a Ruth L Kirschstein Postdoctoral Fellow.
 In 2014, he joined the faculty at the University of Virginia and is currently an Assistant Professor.

-Andrew is a PhD student in the Neuroscience Graduate Program.
-He received his BA in Neuroscience from Johns Hopkins University.
-His work focuses on using slice electrophysiology and anatomical methods to understand the underlying circuitry of the caudal mesopallium and how it contributes to auditory processing.
+Andrew received his PhD from the Neuroscience Graduate Program.
+His work in the lab focused on using slice electrophysiology and anatomical methods to understand the underlying circuitry of the caudal mesopallium and how intrinsic dynamics are affected by experience.

-Crystal has worked in the Meliza lab since her first summer at UVA.
-She received a Harrison Undergraduate Research Award to examine the role of NMDA-receptor-dependent plasticity in auditory category learning, and is now looking at how auditory experience affects potassium channel expression.
+Crystal worked in the Meliza lab since her first summer at UVA.
+She received a Harrison Undergraduate Research Award to examine the role of NMDA-receptor-dependent plasticity in auditory category learning, and then worked on a project to determine how auditory experience affects potassium channel expression.
 In her free time, Crystal enjoys climbing rock walls and watching cooking shows, but not at the same time.

-Hasan has worked on several computational projects in the Meliza lab since the summer of 2016.
-His work focuses on building computational neuron models and estimating intrinsic neuronal parameters.
+Hasan worked on several computational projects in the Meliza lab, with a focus on building computational neuron models and estimating intrinsic neuronal parameters.
 He also enjoys traveling and landscape photography. (website)

 Tyler led the lab's development of statistical methods for simultaneously estimating receptive fields and intrinsic dynamics from extracellular neural recordings.
-AQfter completing his honors undergraduate research, he worked on this project for a year as a technician.
-He is currently studying for a law degree.
+After completing his honors undergraduate research, he worked on this project for a year as a technician.
+He is currently studying for a law degree at Stanford University.